valeriafloral/Abies_foliar_mycobiome/README.md

 This repository contains the data and the scripts used to in the present project.

+**Problem**

+Air pollution by tropospheric ozone (O3) is causing the strong decline of sacred fir (*Abies religiosa*) in peripheral areas of Mexico City.
+However, within high contaminated zones, variation in the level of damage to air pollution was detected among fir individuals.
+These results suggest that there is genetic variability related to tolerance to O3.
+Due to their effects on plant resistance to abiotic stresses, it is very likely that endophytic fungi present inside fir leaves are involved in resistance to air pollution.

 **Aims**

+**General:** To characterize the fungal communities present inside the leaves of fir individuals exposed to high tropospheric ozone concentration.

+**Particular:**

-1. To characterize the fungal communities present inside the leaves of healthy and damaged fir individuals
+1. To characterize the diversity of fungal endophytes within the leaves of health and damaged fir individuals through isolate in culture, Sanger sequencing and meta-barcoding.
-2. To compare if there are differences in diversity and community composition related to air pollution.
 3. To search for fungal transcript in RNA-Seq transcriptomic data from healthy and damaged fir individuals to detect signals of differential expression and identify fungal genes involved in the resistance of tolerant individuals.